1800 horsepower, diesel

 Electro-Motive Corporation

-One of five experimental passenger diesel locomotives, it hauled Baltimore & Ohio's first diesel-powered Royal Blue service until 1937.
+One of five experimental passenger diesel locomotives, beginning in 1935 it hauled Baltimore & Ohio's first diesel-powered Royal Blue service until 1937.
 In 1938 it was transferred to the Chicago & Alton and then became #1200 under the Gulf, Mobile & Ohio Railroad.
 It then powered GM&O "Abraham Lincoln" passenger service from St. Louis to Chicago until it was retired in 1958.

 4-4-0 American Camelback